3 Ash trees and dead skin

 Éloge de la curiosité, Galerie Henri Chartier, curated by Lisa Toubas, Lyon, France

 1, 2, 3, SOLEIL!!, Le Mur, Expression contemporaine de l'art, Prieuré de Pont-Loup, France

 Art Los Angeles Contemporary, Ceysson & Bénétière, Los Angeles, USA

 Drawing Now, Ceysson & Bénétière, Paris, France

-Essence Naturelle, curated by Mathias Courtet et Jérôme Tréguier, Bains Douches de Laval, Laval, USA
+Essence Naturelle, curated by Mathias Courtet et Jérôme Tréguier, Bains Douches de Laval, Laval, France

 Less is More, curated by Maya Sachwey, galerie du Crous, Paris, France